gohugoio/hugo/content/en/installation/linux.md

 ### Snap

-[Snap] is a free and open source package manager for Linux.
+[Snap] is a free and open-source package manager for Linux.
 Available for [most distributions], snap packages are simple to install and are automatically updated.

 The Hugo snap package is [strictly confined].
 Strictly confined snaps run in complete isolation, up to a minimal access level that’s deemed always safe.
 The sites you create and build must be located within your home directory, or on removable media.